 First time out?
 Awesome, you're going to have an absolute blast!

 Each event has a Drivers Orientation you can download & read through that will explain how everything works & what you need to do on the day of the competition.
-They can be found on each of the event's pages on this site.
+They can be found on each of the event's pages on this site or downloaded below.

 However, here are some extra things to consider if you’re new.